Muhammad Yousaf Shahwani

-Muhammad Yousaf Shahwani is a Pakistani politician who was a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.
+Muhammad Yousaf Shahwani (born 12 January 1971) is a Pakistani politician who was a Member of the Provincial Assembly of Sindh from May 2013 to May 2018.

 Early life and education

 He was born on 12 January 1971 in Quetta, and has a degree of Bachelor of Arts.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate for the Mutahida Quami Movement from Constituency PS-90 KARACHI-II in the 2013 Pakistani general election.